 In December of 2014, the original Don Pendleton Executioner Series was published by Open Road Media as ebooks.
 Open Road recently have published the first three books of the Executioner in print.
 A Mack Bolan film has been optioned several times over the years, but has yet to make it the screen.
 In January 2020, the first five of the Executioner were licensed to Tantor Audio books, and should be ready by summer of 2020.

 Together, Don and Linda wrote the crime suspense novel, “One Dark and Stormy Night...the Search for the Sunrise Killer.”
 It turned out to be Don’s last novel.
 It was published for the first time as an ebook and the novel received the EPPIE 2001 Finalist Award.
 Linda has published it in print and Kindle format under a new title: “Roulette: The Search for the Sunrise Killer.”

 Their nonfiction collaboration, “Whispers From the Soul” by Don and Linda Pendleton, is also in print and ebook formats.
 Don’s last nonfiction, “The Metaphysics of the Novel, The Inner Workings of a Novel and a Novelist,” by Don Pendleton with Linda Pendleton, is a book for aspiring writers.
-Linda recently published a collection of Don Pendleton’s Metaphysical Essays, “The Cosmic Breath,” and “Soul Expressions: Poetry Collection Linda Pendleton and Don Pendleton.”
+Linda has published a collection of Don Pendleton’s Metaphysical Essays, “The Cosmic Breath,” and “Soul Expressions: Poetry Collection of Linda Pendleton and Don Pendleton.”